vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Jul 10 03:15:20 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Jul 11 03:15:50 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER